Sunglasses Lens Coatings and Treatments: Expert Guide

 Recommendation: For the best-polarized experience, try the Costa Del Mar Fantail sunglasses.
 They’re a favorite among anglers and beach-goers alike.

-Mirror coatings are the show-offs of the lens world.
-They’re that flashy, reflective finish you see on many sports and fashion sunglasses.
-But they’re not just about looks.
+Mirror coatings are basically the extroverts of the lens world.
+You know that glossy, reflective finish you see on ski goggles or those bold fashion sunglasses?
+Yep—that’s a mirror coating.
+And while they definitely look cool, they’re not just there for flash.

-- Reduce the amount of light entering your eyes
+Cut down the amount of light hitting your eyes

-- Add a layer of privacy (people can’t see your eyes)
+Add a bit of privacy since people can’t really see your eyes behind the reflection

 Recommendation: The Smith Lowdown 2 sunglasses offer a range of mirror coating options and look great for both sports and casual wear.